Oral & Vision Health Blog

 Symptoms of Oral Cancer: What to Know

-Your dentist is an important member of your healthcare team!
-Dentists are often the front-line professionals to screen for and detect oral cancer.
+Your dentist is an important member of your healthcare team.
+Dentists are often the front-line professionals who screen for and detect oral cancer.
 During a routine checkup, dentists can perform a quick evaluation for early signs of malignancy.

 Oral cancers make up about three percent of all cancers in the United States.
 According to the National Institutes of Health, over 49,700 people are diagnosed with mouth cancer each year.
 Sadly, almost 8,000 people will die of the disease.
 Early diagnosis is critical with oral cancer.
 When detected in the early stages--while still localized--the five-year survival rate is 75 percent.
 Once the cancer has spread, the survival rate drops to 20 percent.